FTC7393/evlib_book/src/opmodes/base.md

 Here are the seven runtime stages, in order:
 - `setup`: This method is run once when the init button is pressed.
 - `setup_act`: After `setup` has run, this method is run in a loop, which exits when the play button is pressed.
-This method is guaranteed to not stop before it's gotten to the end, if it started.
+This method is guaranteed to not stop before it completes.
 - `go`: This method is run once at the time when the play button is pressed.

 - `pre_act`: This method is always run before every time `act` runs.